-This document explains the basis for the proposed Memorandum of Agreement ("MOA") to satisfy the National Historic Preservation Act ("NHPA") requirements for resolution of adverse effects on historic properties that would occur from the proposed Surry -Skiffes Creek - Whealton project, located in Surry, James City, and York Counties and the Cities of Newport News and Hampton, Virginia (the "Project").
-The Project requires permits from the United States Army Corps of Engineers ("Corps" or "USACE"), which is required to comply with Section 106 of the NHPA.
-That statute requires the Corps to "take into account the effect of the undertaking on any historic property" (54 U.S.C. § 306108).
-This document provides (i) an introduction and background on the Project including the NHPA process completed to date; (ii) a discussion of considerations for developing mitigation under the applicable NHPA regulations and the general characteristics of the historic properties that will be adversely affected by the Project; and (iii) a description of the specific mitigation, the eight historic properties, the steps taken to avoid and minimize adverse effects and how the mitigation imposed by the MOA will mitigate the unavoidable minimized effects.
+This document provides (i) a discussion of considerations for developing mitigation under the applicable NHPA regulations and the general characteristics of the historic properties that will be adversely affected by the Project; and (ii) a description of the specific mitigation, the eight historic properties, the steps taken to avoid and minimize adverse effects and how the mitigation imposed by the MOA will mitigate the unavoidable minimized effects.
 With this document, Dominion concludes that the MOA will mitigate for the adverse effects to historic properties that will result from the project.